thanh2004nguyen/football-inplay-bot/docs/CONSOLE_FEED_EXAMPLE.md

 #### 3.3.
 Discarded Matches (No Goal in 60-74)
 ```
-✘ Match SE Palmeiras v EC Vitoria Salvador: Disqualified (no goal in 60-74, no 0-0 exception)
+✘ Match Botafogo FR v Sport Recife: Disqualified (no goal in 60-74, no 0-0 exception)
 ```

+**Note:**
+- **Important**: The message "Disqualified (no goal in 60-74, no 0-0 exception)" appears **only when 0-0 is NOT in the target list**
+- For matches where 0-0 **IS** in the target list (like Palmeiras with targets [0-0, 0-1, 1-0]):
+  - If the match is 0-0 at minute 60, it will be qualified immediately and stay TARGET (TRACKING)
+  - Match stays TARGET even if no goal is scored between 60-74
+  - At minute 75, if still 0-0 and all other conditions are OK, it becomes TARGET (READY_FOR_BET)
+  - This match will **NOT** show the "no 0-0 exception" message because 0-0 is in the target list

 #### 3.4.
 Updated Tracking Table After Events
 ```